 Have your final fitting to double-check that everything is okay.
 If it was okay already at the last fitting, be sure you have all your accessories and shoes ready to go.

 Walk in your shoes every day a little bit to break them in.
 And pack a dress go-to bag with all the little things you’ll need, including safety pins and fashion tape.
 Also, bring a handheld steamer unless there’s already one at your venue.

 Wedding Dress Trend Inspirations

-Yes, we said bathing suits, as in embellished and for those that really want something fun, outrageous, and memorable.
-Just leave enough room in your schedule to really think this one through if you’re considering it!
+Yes, we said bathing suits, as in embellished, and for those that want something fun, outrageous, and memorable.
+Leave enough room in your schedule to think this through if you’re considering it!

 Start Looking at Dresses for Your Perfect Wedding Day

 Now that you know our tried-and-true schedule for when to buy your wedding dress, it’s time to put the wedding dress action items on your pre-wedding calendar/schedule and start looking for your dress!
 Or at least thinking about it and looking at what’s out there.

 To start, you can check out our collection and find a store near you to try some of your favorites.
 That will give you an idea of styles and colors that look gorgeous on you.
 And give you time to think about which dress makes you feel the most fabulous!